 About the Team

-Andrea is advisor to MY JOB, supporting the vision of the team to tell first-person stories and create dignified jobs.
-She is director of One Square World, supporting community-led processes towards equity and sustainability.
+Andrea Atkinson is the advisor to the My Job project, supporting the vision of the team to tell first-person stories and create dignified jobs.
+She also directs One Square World, supporting community-led processes towards equity and sustainability.
 She has a degree in International Relations with a focus on sustainable development in Latin America and Africa from Boston University and a graduate certificate in environmental management from Tufts University.
 Andrea is a Senior Fellow of the Environmental Leadership Program.
-Don’t miss her provocative Foreword in the MY JOB book: “Jobs: A Unique Lens into Life.”
+Don’t miss her provocative Foreword in My Job Book 1: “Jobs: A Unique Lens into Life.”

 First job: cocktail waitress in Boston.

-Wendy Ledger is principal of VoType Transcription Services and transcribes all our video and audio material into the stories for the MY JOB book.
-Wendy has been a transcriptionist since 1989.
-She graduated magna cum laude from Tufts University with a degree in French and in English.
-She received an M.A. in Creative Writing from San Francisco State University and she has been published in the San Francisco Chronicle, the East Bay Express, and Music for the Love of It.
-Wendy considers transcripts with lots of background noice and heavy accents a welcome, creative challenge, and she blushingly admits to falling madly in love with every one of the MY JOB narrators through the process of relating their stories.
-Wendy is the author of Joy Returns!, a young-adult novel.
+Wendy Ledger is principal of VoType Transcription Services; she carefully transcribes all our material into the stories for the My Job book series.
+She earned a dual degree in French and English from Tufts University and an M.A. in Creative Writing from San Francisco State University.
+Wendy considers transcripts with lots of background noise and heavy accents a welcome, creative challenge, and she blushingly admits to falling madly in love with every one of the My Job narrators through the process of relating their stories.
+Wendy is the author of a growing series of young-adult novels.

 First job: telephone solicitor for the Boston Globe.